Fort Hembree: Background

 The town of Hayesville was established nearby in 1861 after Clay County was formed out of Cherokee County.
 Early Clay County court trials and the first county commissioners’ meetings were held at the fort.
 Before it was Hayesville the area was known as Fort Hembree Township.
+The small town of Hayesville became county seat instead of Fort Hembree mainly because whiskey was too easily available to soldiers at the fort.
 The fort later became a private home owned by the Garth Thompson family in the early 1900s.
 The fort was demolished around 1934.
 Some of its materials were used to construct local homes.
 Rocks from the cellar and foundation were donated to build Hayesville's First United Methodist Church.
 The site is now owned by a private citizen and today the area remains known by Fort Hembree Road.